 6. Talk About Food

-Food is very important to a child in care, particularly if there’s been a history of neglect.
-So, ask them about their favourite foods and whether there’s anything they don’t like.
+Food is very important to most looked after children, particularly if there’s been a history of neglect.
+Talk with them about their favourite foods and whether there’s anything they don’t like.
+Ofter them a healthy snack box that they can keep with them with some of the foods they like in it.
 Don’t forget to reassure them that there is plenty of food for everyone.

 7. Don’t Give Too Much Choice

 Making a decision on things like what to eat, watch or play may be a skill that this young person hasn’t ever had to learn.
 Always keep choices to 2 or 3 things, so it’s not completely overwhelming.